containers/podman/rootless.md

   * If a build is attempting to use a UID that is not mapped into the user namespace mapping for a container, then builds will not be able to put the UID in an image.
 * Making device nodes within a container fails, even when running --privileged.
   * The kernel does not allow non root user processes (processes without CAP_MKNOD) to create device nodes.
 If a container needs to create device nodes, it must be run as root.
+* When using --net=host with rootless containers, subsequent podman execs to that container will not join the host network namespace because it is owned by root.